 - What do I do if I think an NAI member has violated the NAI Code?

-Consumers have a variety of options available to customize their web experience regarding Interest-Based Advertising, ranging from browser controls and add-on utilities to opt-out tools.
+Consumers have a variety of options available to customize their web experience regarding Interest-Based Advertising by NAI members using HTTP cookies on your browser, ranging from browser controls and add-on utilities to opt-out tools.
 Learn more about those options.

 The NAI opt-out tool automatically scans your computer to look for Interest-Based Advertising cookies set by each of our member companies.
 Simply go to the opt-out page to check your browser.

 The NAI opt-out tool reports which NAI member companies have placed a cookie that can be used for Interest-Based Advertising on your browser by checking for the presence of such cookies and reporting back whether it found any “active” cookies.
 The NAI opt-out tool also allows you to set cookies that will tell NAI members you do not want to participate in Interest-Based Advertising.
 The tool does not delete individual cookies nor does it necessarily replace other cookies delivered by NAI companies, such as those that are used for ad reporting or ad serving purposes that, for example, allow advertisers to change the sequence of ads, as well as to track the number of ads delivered.